Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Tampa Bay has played 15 games, with eight wins against the spread.

-- This season, the Buccaneers won ATS in their only game as a favorite of 13 points or more.
+- The Buccaneers covered the spread in their only game when favored by 13 points or more.

 - Tampa Bay's games this year have hit the over on seven of 15 set point totals (46.7%).

-- Tampa Bay is 8-1 against the spread and 9-0 overall in games when it puts up more than 29.9 points.
+- Tampa Bay is 8-1 against the spread and 9-0 overall this season when the team notches more than 29.9 points.

 - When Tampa Bay churns out more than 391.3 yards, the team is 5-4 against the spread and 7-2 overall.

-- The Buccaneers have turned the ball over five more times (18 total) than the Jets have forced a turnover (13) this season.
+- The Buccaneers have turned the ball over 18 times this season, five more turnovers than the Jets have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Jets.